Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 - 2 tablespoons garlic powder

-- 5 spoons coconut oil or melted vegan butter
+- 5 spoons of coconut oil or melted vegan butter

 Place everything into a blender and mix together until you get a smooth texture.
 Make sure to taste it and add more salt if needed in order to obtain that briny feta taste.